 Increasing the bandwidth of your awareness while dreaming will increase your ability in other states.
 An expansion of awareness also enhances your reasoning and perception abilities.
 It will be important when opening the doors to higher levels of consciousness.
 Waking, dreaming, and sleeping are the default settings.
 There are other possibilities available to everyone.

 Can you observe your breath without interfering with it?

 Learning to observe without interfering is an essential skill in both “inner work” and our perception.
 There are two simple but powerful exercises to expand your awareness and control of breath.
 These are the following processes on active and seated mindfulness meditation.
 It will not take your mind long to learn to observe your breath.

 As you learn to observe your breath, you enhance your observational skills.
-It’s an essential element when you take the next step toward observing thoughts and feelings.
+It’s an essential element when you take the next step toward being aware of thoughts and feelings.
 Please practice and enjoy these mindfulness exercises:

 - Throughout the day, gently remind yourself to stay present.

 - Observe your body, your breath in the present moment.